Viungo vya Uzazi vya Ndani vya Mwanamke

 • No new eggs develop after birth.

 A baby girl is born with egg cells (oocytes) in her ovaries.
-By the 5th month of pregnancy, the ovaries of a female fetus contain about 7 million oocytes.
+By the fifth month of pregnancy, the ovaries of a female fetus contain about 7 million oocytes.
 Most of the oocytes gradually waste away, leaving about 1 to 2 million present at birth.
 No oocytes develop after birth.
 At puberty, only about 300,000—more than enough for a lifetime of fertility—remain.

 Only a small percentage of oocytes mature into eggs.
 The many thousands of oocytes that do not mature degenerate.
 Degeneration progresses more rapidly in the 10 to 15 years before menopause.
 All are gone by menopause.
 (Menopause is defined as 1 year after the last menstrual period.)